ibkevg/ibkevg.github.io/math/_posts/2016-10-01-The-Euler-Lagrange-Equation.md

 * This will become a table of contents (this text will be scraped).
 {:toc}

-# TODO:

-1. Motivating example.
-* Shortest distance between two points on a plane?
-* Shortest distance between two points on a sphere?
-1. What is the difference between the Calculus of Variations and Principle of Stationary Action?
-1. What does "stationary" actually mean?

-Applications of the calculus of variations include:

-* Variational method (quantum mechanics), one way of finding approximations to the lowest energy eigenstate or ground state, and some excited states;
-* Variational Bayesian methods, a family of techniques for approximating intractable integrals arising in Bayesian inference and machine learning.
-* Variational methods in general relativity, a family of techniques using calculus of variations to solve problems in Einstein's theory of general relativity.
-* Finite element method is a variational method for finding approximate solutions to boundary value problems in differential equations.

 # Proof

 In terms of physics/mechanics, our goal is: given a function representing a mechanics problem, and two points representing the start and end position and velocity, we want to find the function $$ y(x) $$ that would be the only path between the two points the satisfies the laws of physics.
 Mathematically, the goal is: given a Lagrangian, $$ \mathscr{L} $$ which is a function of the function $$ y(x) $$ that we are looking for, find $$ y(x) $$ that connects $$ (x_1,y_1) $$ and $$ (x_2, y_2) $$ and makes the integral of $$ \mathscr{L} $$, called the action, a min/max/inflection point.
 If we succeed, we have found a function that makes the action, $$ S $$, stationary.
 Now you might think at first that this is exactly the kind of min/max problem that calculus is good at by taking the derivative and solving it for 0.
 However, that can only tell us the value of x where there is a minimum.
 In this case, we're not simply looking for a value of x, we're looking for an entire function!